I know, I know, I know, no, but I'm just telling you what the Zogby thing said.

 Anyway, greetings and welcome back, folks.

-Uh, Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies.
+Rush Limbaugh, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Yeah, we just finished talking.

-Phone number, by the way, 800 282882.
+A phone number, by the way, 800-282-2882.

-Just finished talking about the uh Zogby poll that's out.
+Just finished talking about the Zogby poll.

 We hear this every campaign cycle.

-Every campaign cycle we hear this, and still it eventuates whoever runs the nastiest ads wins.
+Every campaign cycle, we hear this, and still it eventuates whoever runs the nastiest ads wins.

 It's because they work.

-So if I'm a candidate in New Hampshire and I see the Zogby polishes, all this disgust, and that people are fed up at politics as usual, which we also hear every election cycle.
+So if I'm a candidate in New Hampshire and I see the Zogby poll is all this disgust and that people are fed up with politics as usual, which we also hear every election cycle, I'd start running nuclear ads.

 I'd go as negative as I've ever been.

-I'd try to out negative everybody, I'd run face ads.
+I'd run face ads.

-I'd put Hillary Clinton up, this is the woman who wants to take your social security.
+This is the woman who wants to take your Social Security.

 This is the woman who wants to screw up your health care system.

-And if I was Hiller, I'd put Barack Obama, this is a guy who can't find a bathroom when he has to go.
+This is a guy who can't find a bathroom when he has to go.

-And according to the Zogby poll, lifeless might work.
+According to the Zogby poll, lifeless might work.

-As Rasmussen writes it, while enjoying an amazing surge, Huckabee has uh earned support from 20% of likely Republican primary voters nationwide.
+As Rasmussen writes it, while enjoying an amazing surge, Huckabee has earned support from 20% of likely Republican primary voters nationwide.

 Three points back at 17% is Rudy.

-Huckabee's gained eight points in the same time frame.
+Huckabee's gained eight points in the same timeframe.

-Get this Democrat presidential candidate Hillary Rodham Clinton's support from South Carolina's black religious leaders may not be quite as extensive as her campaign suggests.
+Get this, Democrat presidential candidate Hillary Rodham Clinton's support from South Carolina's black religious leaders may not be quite as extensive as her campaign suggests.

-Say what, bro.
+Say what, bro?

 But an AP review of the endorsement list supplied by the New York Senators' campaign found that some of the backers were affiliated with religious ministries and outreach groups rather than churches.